Cognitive Behaviour Psychotherapy

 Overview

 Anxiety and depression are among the most common mental health disorders experienced by all ages.
 Cognitive Behaviour Psychotherapy (CBP) is currently the key recommended psychological treatment for these and other mental health conditions.
-However, it is essential that practitioners are prepared with the necessary knowledge, skills and attitudes to deliver CBP competently.
+It is essential that practitioners are prepared with the necessary knowledge, skills and attitudes to deliver CBP competently.
 This course is written to the requirements of the lead organisation in the UK which sets the competency standards for Cognitive Behavioural Psychotherapy.
 The teaching at the University is of the highest standard.
 This course will fundamentally alter the way clinicians work in practice.

 Course Structure